pietralbi/urw-extended-recipes/README.md

 ### Ironworking

 1. Gather bog ore from open mires
-	+ To gather the surface one, you need to find an open mire next to a spruce mire or another terrain that allows digging (*not* a pine mire or an open mire).
+	+ To gather bog ore, you need to find an open mire next to a spruce mire or another terrain that allows digging (*not* a pine mire or an open mire).
 		1. Dig a hole at the border of the spruce mire and
 		2. Stand next to the hole, in the open mire
 		- This is the only trick to prevent being able to collect bog ore from *anywhere*